James-Yu/external-file-card/README.md

 ~/OneDrive/Documents
 ```

-## Can I show text other than the file name?
+## Can I show text other than the file name in the card?

 By adding a vertical bar `|` and displayed text, the first line in the card can be customized.